benjaminbressington/gatsbyquiz/README.md

 ### :four: Link it from the home page

 In the `/pages/index.js` file create a link to your quiz with the Card component.
+If your Mdx files are in the `/quizzes/css` folder, you can point to the first file of your quiz (let's say `01.mdx`) with `link="css-01"`.
 ```js
   <Card
     backgroundColor='#5bc0eb'